Warning – Page 1

 Check Manufacture Year-Japan partner

 When buying a Japanese used car, one of the biggest scams involves fake manufacturing years (model years) to make the car appear newer than it really is.
-Here’s how to detect and avoid these scams:
+Here’s how to detect and avoid these scams from Japan partner:

 1. Common Japanese Used Car Scams